bdbrassart/AdventureEngine/README.md

   - `itemLoc`: This is the location of the item.
   - `itemName`: The name of the item.
 Make sure to use an indefinite article ('a' or 'an') to name items, so that the item list flows narratively.
   - `itemAlias`: This is a one-word alias for an item to be used with commands that refer explicitly to a specific item.
-  - `itemSize': Size of the item.
+  - `itemSize`: Size of the item.
 Not currently in use, but possibly in the future for determining if an item fits in a container.
   - `itemDesc`: Narrative description of the item.
 Should be one or two sentences describing a general appearance.
   - `itemSecret`: Only revealed on 'examine,' so only features that would be seen with close examination.